Maryland Lawsuits AgainstRobert O Atlas, M.D.

 Balitmore, MD 21202

-Dr. Robert O. Atlas leads the Obstetrics and Gynecology (OBGYN) Department at Mercy Hospital in Baltimore, Maryland.
-Mercy Hospital has been sued numerous times for medical malpractice, the available data on those lawsuits can be found here.
+Dr. Robert O. Atlas leads the Obstetrics and Gynecology (OBGYN) Department at Mercy Medical Center in Baltimore, Maryland.
+Mercy Medical Center has been sued numerous times for medical malpractice, the available data on those lawsuits can be found here.
 In addition to being the Chair of Mercy’s OBGYN program, Dr. Atlas also oversees the Center for Advanced Fetal Care, which cares for mothers during high risk pregnancies.
 Additionally, Dr. Atlas qualifies as a Fellow of the American Congress of Obstetricians and Gynecologists, an association which requires additional criteria as a practicing OBGYN physician.

-Dr. Robert O. Atlas has been listed as a Defendant or a Co-defendant in a medical malpractice suit four times in available Maryland data.
+Dr. Robert O. Atlas has been listed as a Defendant or a Co-defendant in a medical malpractice suit four times in Maryland according to available data.
 Any complaint available from those lawsuits can be read in its entirety below.

 The allegations in the first lawsuit available are as follows: